appliedblockchain/ab-website/README.md

 summary: # longer description of the company/project
 link: # [optionnal] external link to company website (or other)
 link_title: # [optionnal] # overrides default link title
-background_color: white # do not edit
+background_color: white # do not change

 challenge-diagram:
 challenge: